Wienermobile: History

 The Oscar Mayer Wienermobile has evolved from Carl Mayer's original 1936 vehicle to the vehicles seen on the road today.
 Although the first Wienermobile was scrapped for metal in the 1940s to aid the US Army during World War II, Oscar Mayer and the Gerstenslager Company created several new vehicles using a Dodge chassis or a Willys Jeep chassis in the 1950s.
-The 1952 model is on display at the Henry Ford Museum in Dearborn, Michigan.
+The 1952 (Note: The vehicle was completed and first appeared in 1951, though perhaps on a "model year 1952" chassis.) model is on display at the Henry Ford Museum in Dearborn, Michigan.
 Beginning in the 1950s Wienermobiles were usually piloted by "Little Oscar" (portrayed by George Molchan) who would visit stores, schools, orphanages, and children's hospitals and participate in parades and festivals.
 Noted industrial designer Brooks Stevens is also credited with a "new look" 1950s design, taking advantages of the possibilities of modern molded fiberglass construction "to put the wiener in the bun" in 1958.

-In 1969, new Wienermobiles were built on a Chevrolet motor home chassis and featured Ford Thunderbird taillights.
-The 1969 vehicle was the first Wienermobile to travel outside the United States.

-In 1976, Plastic Products, Inc., built a fiberglass and styrofoam model, again on a Chevrolet motor home chassis.

 In 1988, Oscar Mayer had a fleet of six Wienermobiles built using converted Chevrolet van chassis; by 1995 all had accumulated more than 250,000 miles.

 In 1995, a new version increased the size of the Wienermobile to a length of 27 ft and a height of 11 ft.
-This version also included the upgraded large parallelogram windows which could now open, as designed by Sheldon Theis.

-Following mechanical problems with the Isuzu NPR, Oscar Mayer decided to adopt a larger chassis to accommodate an increase in the size of the signature wiener running through the middle.
-While the Wienermobile was not as long as the 1995 version, it was considerably wider and taller.
-Craftsmen Industries went through numerous overhauls of the truck including a flipped axle and a leveling kit.
-This version held a record for numerous suspension problems, most leading to the chassis not being able to hold the large weight of the Oscar Mayer Wiener.

-In 2004, Oscar Mayer announced a contest whereby customers could win the right to use the Wienermobile for a day.
-Within a month, the contest had generated over 15,000 entries.

 In June 2017, the company introduced several new hot dog-themed vehicles, including the WienerCycle, WienerRover, and WienerDrone.

-In May 2023, Oscar Mayer announced that it was renaming the Wienermobile to the Frankmobile, to promote a new recipe for its all-beef franks.
+In May 2023, Oscar Mayer announced that it was renaming the Wienermobile the Frankmobile, to promote a new recipe for its all-beef franks.
 It was suggested that the name change would not be permanent.
 The name was changed back in September 2023.

-For Carb Day, prior to the 2025 Indianapolis 500, all six Wienermobiles took part in the inaugural Wienie 500.
-Slaw Dog won the 2 lap race around the Indianapolis Motor Speedway.